datasnakes/roxygen-tags/README.md

 # Preface

-Roxygen tags are not well documented as seen in https://github.com/klutometis/roxygen/issues/792.
+Roxygen tags are not well documented as seen in [klutometis/roxygen#792](https://github.com/klutometis/roxygen/issues/792).
 Many people use roxygen to document their R packages, so this repository is meant to help develop that list further for the community.

+The previous issue contains a list of links to server as a initial resource for roxygen tags.

+## Tags

+**_Note:_** _When referencing a roxygen tag, be careful not to accidentally tag someone using the `@` symbol._